PavelVPV/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model.rst

    :language: c
    :start-after: include_startingpoint_chat_cli_rst_9
    :end-before: include_endpoint_chat_cli_rst_9

+Note that it also sets :c:member:`bt_mesh_msg_ctx.send_rel` to ensure that the message is delivered to the destination.

 When the Chat Client model receives a private text message or some of the nodes wants to get the current presence of the model, it needs to send an acknowledgment back to the originator of the message.
 This is done by calling :c:func:`bt_mesh_model_send` with the :c:struct:`bt_mesh_msg_ctx` passed to the message handler: